getcarina/getcarina.com/_best-practices/container-technologies-orchestration-clusters.md

 ### Google’s “Kubernetes”

-Kubernetes is a system for managing containerized clusters applications across multiple hosts.
+Kubernetes is a system for managing containerized applications across multiple hosts.
 It provides basic mechanisms for deployment, maintenance, and scaling of applications.